ingadhoc/website/website_sale_usability/README.rst

 Several improovements to wesbite:
 #.
 In the "Contact Details" website view, the "Company Name" field is removed and it is arranged to take the "street" field instead of "street2".
+#.
+Backport from v11 posibility to use default warehouse on ecommerce

 Installation
 ============